barton-willis/asymptotic_expansion/README.md

 * `simplimexpt` is a new implementation of the function that computes the limit of an exponential function.

-* `my-infsimp` is a new implementation of the functions `simpinf` and `infsimp.` Both of these functions are used internally by the limit code to do extended real arithmetic.
+* `my-infsimp` is a new implementation of the functions `simpab`, `simpinf`, and `infsimp`.
+Both of these functions are used internally by the limit code to do extended real arithmetic.
 The intent is to make these functions handle more cases and to make them easier to extend and fix.

 * `continuous_p` is a function that attempts to determine if an expression is continuous.